Caring for a Caterpillar of Hippotion scrofa, SPHINGIDAE

 (Photo: courtesy of Bec Watkins, Tarragindi, Queensland)

 Because so few Caterpillars of Australian lepidoptera are known, often the only way to identify the species of a Caterpillar is to care for it, and rear it to an adult butterfly or moth.
 This is because most of the naming and classification taxonomy of Australian butterflies and moths was done over 100 years ago on specimens caught in Australia but taken to the British Museum in London, where the entomologists had no idea of the life histories of their specimens.
-For example: in these webpages, we only have pictures of caterpillars in the webpages of less than 800 species, compared with over 3,000 webpages for species for which we have adult moth or butterfly pictures.
+For example: in these webpages, we have pictures of caterpillars in the webpages of only about 800 species, compared with over 4,000 webpages for species for which we have adult moth or butterfly pictures.

 For people wishing to care for a Caterpillar that they have found,